mk-fg/reliable-discord-client-irc-daemon/README.rst

 chan name with thread id tag ("=vot5" in this example) and a possibly-truncated thread name (see thread-chan-name-len config option).

-TODO: reference and link to a thread when it gets created

-TODO: option to dump thread msgs into parent channels with (configurable) thread-chan prefix
+There are several options to see and interact with threads from the parent channel (under [discord] section, see --conf-dump-defaults output), but even with all these disabled, a simple notice get sent to the channel when threads are started.

-There's no support for creating new threads from IRC or otherwise managing these, and joining thread channel in IRC doesn't "join" thread on discord (pins it in the UI), but posting anything there should do that automatically.
+There's no support for creating new threads from IRC, unarchiving old ones or otherwise managing these, and joining thread channel in IRC doesn't "join thread" in Discord UI (pins it under channel name), but posting anything there should do that automatically.

 Auto-joining channels
 `````````````````````